shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   Reactive: 20 Spell Points.
 Set a reactive condition for this spell cast, which automatically activates this spell cast’s infused item when met.

-If a Reactive spell is not infused into an item, the spell fails.
+If a Reactive spell is not used to infuse the spell into an item, the spell fails.

 ### Multi-Infusing